 In a hurry?
 Check out SurveyJunkie.
 Why?
 Because you can earn up to $150 if you take one of their surveys.

 Consider this your frugal living menu with over 98 ways to cut your spending by $400 a month by changing simple spending habits.
-Don’t miss out on the “Little Things That Adds Up” section below, in it I share few tips and links on how to start earning extra income too (all legit, no scam or get rich quick schemes).
+Don’t miss out on the “Little Things That Adds Up” section below, in it I share few money-saving tips and links on how to start earning extra income too (all legit, no scam or get rich quick schemes).
 Little things that you can start doing today that can bring in a few hundred dollars extra every month.

 Please, if you find this helpful, please share it with your friends and if you have something valuable to add, post it in the comments section below.
 I keep this list updated based on the feedback I receive!
 Happy Saving!